-Does The Second Wave of Covid-19 Pose Threat To Economic Growth?
+Does The Third Wave of Covid-19 Pose Threat To Economic Growth After Second Wave?

 Since the rise in the new Covid-19 cases being reported in the states outside Maharashtra, India takes it as an increased risk for the second wave of the pandemic, explained in a research note by Nomura dated March 17, 2021.
 While the increase in these cases represents a near-term risk, medium-term suggestions were limited, as per Nomura research note.